The measurement problem and scientific realism: The problem of the measurement process in the face of scientific realism

 The first scenario is such that at $\tau=3$ the observer $X$ measures $A$'s laboratory $L$ first in the basis:

 and records the result ``$o$'' or ``$f$'', whereas at $\tau=4$, the observer $Y$ measures $B$'s laboratory $L'$ in the basis:

 and records the result ``$o$'' or ``$f$''.
 On the contrary, the second scenario is such that the observer $Y$ measures first and precedes the measurement of the observer $X$.
 At the end of the experiment, the possible results of the measurements performed by each observer are compared.
 It turns out that a contradiction analogous to \citep{frauchiger} arises from this comparison.
 However, this contradiction is a conclusion derived from a series of premises that need to be explicated.
-We shall begin presenting a systematic formulation of the problem by enumerating the explicit and hidden assumptions of the FR theorem in the following manner: \begin{enumerate} \item[] \emph{Premise (i)} Universal validity of quantum mechanics (including the macroscopic level).\\ \item[] \emph{Premise (ii)} Measurements have single outcomes.\footnote{NB: do not confuse the claim that measurements have single outcomes with the claim that they have definite outcomes.
-As we shall see below, the first claim is related to the problem of outcomes, whilst the second one with the problem of interference.} \\ \item[] \emph{Premise (iii)} Consistency between different observers (FR theorem’s single world assumption): if an observer $X$ finds that another observer $Y$ is certain about a measurement outcome, then $X$ must also be certain about such a measurement outcome. \item[] \emph{Premise (iv)} The Neumann’s observer distinction: when a measurement is performed, some observers see definite outcomes, whereas others see macroscopic superpositions evolving unitarily.\footnote{Note that this premise is sometimes expressed in terms of a distinction between observers inside a laboratory that see definite outcomes and those external to it that see macroscopic superpositions.
-However, this way of making the aforementioned distinction is misguided in general: there can be internal observers seeing macroscopic superpositions in the same way that external observers are seeing definite outcomes.
-It is, rather, a distinction between arbitrary observers who differ in relation to whether they see definite outcomes or a superposition, irrespective of whether they are internal or external.}\\ \end{enumerate} The contradiction arises in the following manner.
-Consider single outcomes (ii), together with the assumption that quantum mechanics has universal validity and describes both micro and macroscopic systems (i).
+We shall begin presenting a systematic formulation of the problem by enumerating both the explicit and hidden assumptions of the FR theorem in the following manner: \begin{enumerate} \item[] \emph{Premise (i)}: Universal validity of quantum mechanics.
+This means that QM describes both micro and macroscopic systems.\\ \item[] \emph{Premise (ii)}: Measurements have definite and single outcomes. \\ \item[] \emph{Premise (iii)}: Consistency between different observers.
+This means that if an observer $X$ finds that another observer $Y$ is certain about a measurement outcome, then $X$ must also be certain about such a measurement outcome. \\ \item[] \emph{Premise (iv)}: The Neumann’s observer distinction.
+This means that when a measurement is performed, some observers see definite and single outcomes, whereas others see macroscopic superpositions evolving unitarily.\\ \end{enumerate} The contradiction arises in the following manner.
+Let us first consider (i) and (ii).
 The system of both laboratories $L$ and $L'$, composed of $A$, $B$, $C$ and $Q$, can be described by the following quantum state: